ShieldCI/docs/docs/analyzers/security/vulnerable-dependencies.md

 4. **Remove or fork abandoned packages**: if no drop-in replacement exists, fork the package, apply patches, and reference your fork explicitly.
 5. **Automate**: add `composer audit` (or this analyzer) to CI so regressions get caught before merges.

-## Common Mistakes to Avoid

-- Ignoring advisories because “it’s only dev dependencies” — vulnerable test tools can still compromise developer machines.
-- Deleting `composer.lock` to silence the analyzer instead of updating packages.
-- Assuming vendor patches will be backported to older branches—many advisories only patch the latest stable release.
-- Forgetting to re-run `composer dump-autoload` / CI tests after upgrading libraries.

 ## References

 - [Composer Audit](https://getcomposer.org/doc/03-cli.md#audit)